arthursoas/oAuth2-callback-handler/README.md

 See the following example:

-The service sends the parameters `code` and `usercorrelator` during the authentication proccess.
+The service sends the parameters `code` and `user_correlator` during the authentication proccess.
+The callback URL would looks like the following:

 `https://auth-handler.myapp.com/callback?code=0000000000000&user_correlator=5555555555555`

 OAuth2 Callback Handler will notify your app with the following message.